SwapnilpatilTech/Javascript-PR/README.md

 <h1>🎯 JavaScript Projects Collection</h1>
-<h3>A collection ofCSS, and JavaScript.
+<h3>A collection of interactive and responsive mini-projects built using HTML, CSS, and JavaScript.
 This repo showcases beginner-friendly yet powerful applications that demonstrate practical use of JS DOM manipulation, event handling, styling, and logic
 building.
 Ideal for learning, practice, or portfolio use.</h3>
 <h2>🧠 Projects Included</h2>